tellery/website/docs/how-to-use/markdown.md

 Type `1.` followed by a space to start the numbered list.

+Use two angle brackets `>>` followed by a space to start a toggle list.

 In your list, press `Tab` to indent and add sub-bullets.